Fair Division of Goods in the Shadow of Market Values: Abstract

 \section{Abstract}

-Inheritances, divorces or liquidations of companies require that a common asset is divided among the entitled parties.
-Legal methods usually consider the market value of goods, while fair division procedures take into account the parties' preferences expressed as cardinal utilities.
-We combine the two practices to define two procedures that optimally allocate goods with market values to people with preferences.
+Inheritances, divorces or liquidations of companies require common assets to be divided among the entitled parties.
+Legal methods usually consider the market value of goods, while fair division theory takes into account the parties' preferences expressed as utilities.
+I combine the two practices to define a procedure that optimally allocates divisible goods with market values to people with easily elicited preferences.
+Imposing an exact equality onn the bundles' monetary values may produce unacceptable solutions.
+I drop the tight requirement and suggest a procedure in which the differences in the monetary values are explained in terms of satisfaction per monetary share as perceived by the agents.
+A robustness study shows the consequences of misspecification in the model parameters.